-One Does Not Equal the Other
+One Does Not Equal the Others

 Ripple explicitly rejects the general rationale for the creation of cryptocurrencies.
 Facilitating decentralized trustless interactions between people.
 Instead, seeking to enhance existing financial infrastructure with its permissioned transaction network.